network-international/card-management-sdk-ios/README.md

 2. Set PIN : Displays a PIN pad to allow cardholder to set a PIN on their new card.
 The PIN is end to end encrypted to securely transport this sensitive information
 3. Change PIN: Displays two PIN pad to allow the cardholder to change their PIN by providing old & new PIN.
 The PINs are end to end encrypted to securely transport this sensitive information
 4. Verify PIN: Displays a PIN pad to allow cardholder to verify PIN on their card.
 The PIN is end to end encrypted to securely transport this sensitive information
+5. View PIN: Displays a component providing the ability to show PIN card.
+The PIN is end to end encrypted to securely transport this sensitive information

 ## Requirements
 The Network International iOS Card Management SDK requires Xcode 13 and later and works with iOS version 12 and above.